dsmrreader/dsmr-reader/README.md

 ### Public webinterface warning ###
 **NOTE**: Running production and *public*?
 Please make sure to ALTER the `SECRET_KEY` setting in your `settings.py`

+## Feedback ##
+All feedback and input is, as always, very much appreciated!
+Please send an e-mail to dsmr (at) dennissiemensma (dot) nl.
+It doesn't matter whether you run into problems getting started in this guide or just want to get in touch, just fire away.

+##  Licence ##
+Also included in the **LICENCE** file:

+> The MIT License (MIT)
+>
+> Copyright (c) [2015] [Dennis Siemensma]
+>
+> Permission is hereby granted, free of charge, to any person obtaining a copy
+> of this software and associated documentation files (the "Software"), to deal
+> in the Software without restriction, including without limitation the rights
+> to use, copy, modify, merge, publish, distribute, sublicense, and/or sell
+> copies of the Software, and to permit persons to whom the Software is
+> furnished to do so, subject to the following conditions:
+>
+> The above copyright notice and this permission notice shall be included in all
+> copies or substantial portions of the Software.
+>
+> THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR
+> IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,
+> FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE
+> AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER
+> LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM,
+> OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE
+> SOFTWARE.